-If the complainant believes the school / Trust did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.
+If the complainant believes the school/Trust did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education (DfE) after they have completed Stage 3.

-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Fakenham Academy.
+The DfE will not normally reinvestigate the substance of complaints or overturn any decisions made by Fakenham Academy.
 They will consider whether Fakenham Academy has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.